Paranormal Activity: The Ghost Dimension

 The inciting incident occurs at 9 minutes when Ryan sets up the mysterious old camera and discovers it can see things invisible to the naked eye—strange particles and a dark figure that shouldn't exist.
 The ordinary world is shattered..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Despite Emily's objections, Ryan actively chooses to continue investigating and documenting the paranormal activity rather than abandoning the camera.
+This illustrates the protagonist's commitment to Despite Emily's objections, Ryan actively chooses to continue investigating and documenting the paranormal activity rather than abandoning the camera.
 The family commits to confronting the mystery., moving from reaction to action.

 At 42 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The entity Toby becomes fully visible through the special camera as a massive dark figure.
+Notably, this crucial beat The entity Toby becomes fully visible through the special camera as a massive dark figure.
 Stakes raise dramatically—false defeat as they realize the threat is real, powerful, and after Leila.
 The haunting intensifies., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 63 minutes (72% through) represents the emotional nadir.
 Here, Ryan is attacked and dragged into the supernatural dimension.
 The family is completely powerless against the demonic forces.
 Their attempts to save Leila have failed and the entity takes full control.
-Hope dies., reveals the protagonist at their lowest point.
+Hope dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 68 minutes initiates the final act resolution at 78% of the runtime.
 The family discovers the full truth from the tapes: the coven has been planning this for decades, and Leila is the final piece for a ritual.
 Armed with this knowledge, they make a final desperate attempt to enter the spirit realm and save Leila., demonstrating the transformation achieved throughout the journey.